Harvey Gamage: Design and construction

 In 1871, Albion and Menzies Gamage purchased a lot of land in South Bristol, Maine and constructed the A&M Gamage Shipyard which remained in the family until 2000.
 In 1924, Harvey F. Gamage left his apprenticeship at East Boothbay, ME boatyards and set up business for himself in a small shed on the Gamage shipyard, where he oversaw construction of more than 288 vessels, including many schooners designed by naval architect, John Alden.

-In the early 1970s, Dirigo Cruises, under the directorship of R. Kenneth Hamilton of Nobleboro, hired Gamage to build a schooner.
+In the early 1970s, Dirigo Cruises, under the directorship of Eben M. Whitcomb Jr., hired Gamage to build a schooner.
 Gamage enlisted the services of the firm of McCurdy & Rhodes, accompanied by Frederick Bates to do the general design work, and on September 11, 1972, the keel was laid and work began with a crew of 10 men.
 Marriner Lumber Co. of Brunswick provided the hull material (double sawn oak) and the masts were Maine fir.
 The deck was 2.5 inches of oak and fir with 3.5 inches of sheer strake.
 The 4200 square feet of sail was provided by Clarence Hale and Son of Sargentsville.
 On September 9, 1973, the Schooner Harvey Gamage was launched for a total cost of $350,000.
+R. Kenneth Hamilton of Nobleboro was an investor in Dirigo Cruises, worked at the Gamage Shipyard during the construction of the Harvey Gamage, and served as a well loved and respected Captain of the Harvey Gamage for many years.

 The ship was extensively refitted in 1994 and again in 2014–2015.